How to start a clothing line

 Bird also highlights the importance of making sure your manufacturer adheres to fair working conditions and the right practices:

 Marketing your clothing line

-- Stunning templates
+- Known for stunning templates

-- Impressive ecommerce and blogging functions
+- Excellent ecommerce and blogging functionality

 - Optimised for mobile performance